-Figure 2 shows the prediction of the model for real production of domestic industries in domestic currency.
+Figure 2 shows the prediction of the model for real sales of domestic industries in domestic currency.
 The model decently captures the overall tendency and fluctuation within each of the nine industries.

-Figure 2: Total real production of domestic industries
+Figure 2: Total real sales of domestic industries